Learn about the causes and solutions for condoms associated erection problems

 Getting your partner involved is another great idea.
 For example, your partner can stimulate you while you get the condom.
 Or, even better, get your partner to put on the condom.
 This will minimize the interruption and will make sure you stay aroused while putting on the condom.

 Some men find it helpful to do a “test run” by using condoms while masturbating.
 In this low stress setting, you can get comfortable with condoms so you’re less stressed during sex.
 You’ll become quicker and this will reduce the time you’re not stimulated during sex.
 Masturbating with a condom on can also help you get used to the sensations.

 What can I do if my boyfriend can’t stay hard with a condom?

 It’s common for men to lose their erection while using a condom and quite unlikely that is has anything to do with how attracted he is to you or your relationship.
 Talking about your sexual concerns can feel daunting at the best of times, but when it comes to condom associated erection problems the stakes are even higher.

-Men who face these issues are less likely to use condoms, putting themselves and their partners at increased risk of STIs and unwanted pregnancies.
+Men who face these issues are less likely to use condoms, putting themselves and their partners at increased risk.
 That’s why it’s vital to find time to openly discuss your sexual relationship.
 Remember your boyfriend may be quite sensitive about condom associated erection problems, so treat the conversation gently and be open to coming up with creative solutions.